-Enter [your code] + 8 + [User number (002-150)] + [your code again]
+Enter [your code] +[8] + [User number (02-75)] + [your code again]

-Installer, Master or Manager Code, but must be code with higher level of authority than the code being deleted (i.e. Master Code can delete a Manager or Operator-level Code, but cannot delete another Master Code; a Manager Code can delete an Operator-level Code, but cannot delete a Master or another Manager Code).
+An Installer, Master, or Manager Code can be used instead of Installer Code.
+If used instead of an Installer Code, it must have a higher level of authority than the code being changed.
+For example, a Master Code can add a Manager or Operator-level Code, but cannot add another Master Code; a Manager Code can add an Operator-level Code, but cannot add a Master or another Manager Code.

-OK TO DELETE 003?
-0=NO 1=YES The system will prompt to confirm that you want to delete this user.
+OK TO DE LETE 03?
+0=NO 1=YES

+The system will prompt to confirm that you want to delete this user.
 Press $\mathbf{0}$ (NO) or $\mathbf{1}$ (YES).

-If "yes", that user's code will be removed from all partitions to which it was assigned, and all authorization levels and other information about that user will be deleted.
+If yes, that user's code will be removed from all partitions to which it was assigned, and all authorization levels and other information about that user will be deleted.
 Note that a user can only be deleted by a user with a higher authority level.
-A user cannot delete himself.
+A user cannot delete himself/herself.

 A user code can only be deleted from the partition through which it was entered.
-If trying to delete from another partition, the message "User [XXX] Not Deleted" will be displayed.
+If trying to delete from another partition, the message USER [XXX] NOT DELETED will be displayed.